validatedpatterns/docs/workflow.md

 # Workflow

 These patterns are designed to be composed of multiple components, and for those components to be used in gitops workflows by consumers and contributors.
-To use the first pattern as an example, we maintain the [Industrial Edge][industrial-edge] pattern, which uses a [repo][https://github.com/hybrid-cloud-patterns/industrial-edge] with pattern-specific logic and configuration as well as a [common repo][https://github.com/hybrid-cloud-patterns/common] which has elements common to multiple patterns.
+To use the first pattern as an example, we maintain the [Industrial Edge](industrial-edge) pattern, which uses a [repo](https://github.com/hybrid-cloud-patterns/industrial-edge) with pattern-specific logic and configuration as well as a [common repo](https://github.com/hybrid-cloud-patterns/common) which has elements common to multiple patterns.
 The common repo is included in each pattern repo as a submodule.
 This allows consumers of the pattern flexibility to in both repos, or neither, as it suits their needs.

 ## Consuming a pattern